Professor of Economics

 This paper examines the stability of the predictive power of the yield spread for future GDP growth.
 We nd that the ability of the spread to predict to future GDP growth has weakened since 1984 (the beginning of the Great Moderation).
 As the existing literature has pointed out that the predictability of the spread could be decomposed into the expectation component and the term premium component, we investigate the change in the predictability of both components and nd that that the term premium component appears to have lost the predictive power signicantly while the predictive power of the expectation component has remained.
 In order to examine the change in the cyclical movement of the term premium, we take a look at the Expectations Hypothesis and nd that since the 1984, the Expectations Hypothesis appears to be rejected less than before, implying that the time-varying movement of the term premium seems to have been weaker than before.

-2. "Another Look at Great Moderation: The Changes in the Dynamics of Consumption and Output" with Chang-Jin Kim and Chunji Xuan, Revised on March 13, 2015
+2. "New Dynamics of Consumption and Output" with Chang-Jin Kim and Chunji Xuan, Revised on January 12, 2018

 3. "Public investment in transportation and communication and growth: A dynamic panel approach" with M. Emranul Haque, Revised on May 2009.